 What you will need?

-- Paper Towels – Make sure to get the lint free paper towels (or a microfiber towel).
+• Paper Towels – Make sure to get the lint free paper towels (or a microfiber towel).

-- Squirt Bottle – Use this to squirt water on your griddle.
+• Squirt Bottle – Use this to squirt water on your griddle.

-- Metal Scraper or Spatula – The metal spatula is used to remove stuck on food and food residues on the griddle.
+• Metal Scraper or Spatula – The metal spatula is used to remove stuck on food and food residues on the griddle.

 How to Clean a Blackstone Grill:

-- Cool Grill before Cleaning – Turn off the burners of the grill and let it cool for a few minutes.
+Step 1 – Cool Grill before Cleaning – Turn off the burners of the grill and let it cool for a few minutes.

-- Squirt Water on the Grill – For stuck on sauces or food, squirt warm water on the grill and let the water boil off to remove any food particles that is stuck on the grill.
+Step 2 – Scrape with a grill scraper at 45 degrees angle to remove burnt on bits and grease.
+For stuck on sauces or food, squirt warm water on the grill and let the water boil off to remove any food particles that is stuck on the grill.
 Re-scrape the grill as needed.
-You do not have to use hot water.

-- Oil Griddle – Then apply a thin layer of oil on the grill and spread it evenly across the entire grill and sides.
-Make sure not to leave any puddles of oil.
+Step 3 – Dry Griddle – Dry completely with a lent-less paper towel.
+Then apply a thin layer of oil or cast-iron conditioner on the grill and spread it evenly across the entire grill and sides.

-- Empty the drip pans – Last but not least empt the drip pans so you are ready when you need to grill again.
+Step 4 – Oil Griddle – Make sure not to leave any puddles of oil.
+Last but not least empty the drip pans so you are ready when you need to grill again.

-- Now you are ready to Grill – Then your griddle’s surface is ready for your next grilling session!
+• Step 5 – Now you are ready to Grill – Then your griddle’s surface is ready for your next grilling session!
 The thing layer of oil will keep the non-stick surface of your flat-top grill.

 What if my Blackstone Griddle is Rusting?